 Nothing lasts forever.
 We have had some great volunteers who have finished their work or moved on.
 It is a major goal of Public Invention to leave every volunteer with a positive experience so that they refer new volunteers to us.

-Taken as a whole our current volunteers are a strong team as of Feb.
-4th.
+Taken as a whole our current volunteers are a strong team.
 They are: